 Mentor has extensive online support as well as highly responsive tech support via email.
 The first time users of the system we surveyed during the testing/implementation phase found it fairly easy to figure out.
 It makes a lot of applicant tasks MUCH easier:

-Faculty will receive an email when they are listed as an adviser on a student protocol.
-The email includes a link to mentor.
-Follow it, and once you're logged on, click on "Student Protocols".
+Faculty will receive an email when they are listed as an adviser on a student protocol, which includes directions for accessing Mentor.
+Follow the directions contained in the email, and once you're logged on to Mentor, click on "Student Protocols" on the left.
 There, you will find a list of protocols awaiting your approval.
 You will need to click through, review the different sections and approve the Protocol for submission to the IRB.
 No student protocol can move forward until the adviser has approved it.

-Modifications: To change a study that has been approved by the IRB, you will need to request a modification.
+MODIFICATIONS: To change a study that has been approved by the IRB, you will need to request a modification.
 To do so, scroll to the bottom of the page of your study, and find the "Modifications" tab.
 From there, click on the "Upload New Modification" button.
 You will need to upload a Memo describing what you are changing and why, along with the revised application to reflect your revised study and any other documents (such as recruitment materials, Consent forms, etc.) that need to change as a result of your modification.
 If you have multiple additional documents that you need to upload, then after you submit your modification, you should click on the page icon (with the maroon lines) next to your modification entry and select "Upload Additional Docs."
 NOTE THAT YOU CANNOT BEGIN IMPLEMENTATION OF A MODIFICATION UNTIL AFTER IT HAS BEEN APPROVED BY THE IRB.